lunfardo314/verkle/README.md

 * building a trie: _0.67 ms_ per included key
 * generating proof from the state in memory with 100000 keys: _168 ms per proof of 1 key/value_.
-It is an expensive operation because always require `K x 257` operations on the curve, where `K` is number of nodes in the proof.
+It is an expensive operation because always requires `K x 257` operations on the curve, where `K` is number of nodes in the proof.
 * verifying proof (state with 100000 keys): _12.6 ms per verification_

 Trie size estimates: